rust-lang/book/second-edition/nostarch/chapter19.md

 Note also that in Listing 19-1 and 19-3 we created `*const i32` and `*mut i32` raw pointers that both pointed to the same memory location, that of `num`.
-If instead we'd tried to create an immutable and a mutable reference to `num`, this would not have compiled because Rust's ownership rules don't allow a mutable reference at the same time as any immutable references.
+If instead we’d tried to create an immutable and a mutable reference to `num`, this would not have compiled because Rust’s ownership rules don’t allow a mutable reference at the same time as any immutable references.
 With raw pointers, we are able to create a mutable pointer and an immutable pointer to the same location, and change data through the mutable pointer, potentially